bbglab/oncodrive3d/README.md

                                   Default: ./datasets/
   -s, --organism PATH             Specifies the organism (`human` or `mouse`).
                                   Default: human
-  -m, --mane                      Use structures predicted from MANE Select transcripts (applicable to Homo
+  -m, --mane                      Use structures predicted from MANE Select transcripts
-                                  sapiens only).
+                                  (applicable to Homo sapiens only).
-  -d, --distance_threshold INT    Distance threshold in Ångströms for defining amino acid contacts.
+  -d, --distance_threshold INT    Distance threshold in Ångströms for defining residues contacts.
                                   Default: 10
   -c, --cores INT                 Number of CPU cores for computation.
                                   Default: All available CPU cores